ga-dc/outcomes/roadmap/week12/WDI/readme.md

 ## Framing:

 We know you are in the final sprint for your projects.
 All we need is 20 minutes of your time!
-We’ll all come together to go over all things outcomes post course and then meet with each of you for 10-15 minutes to check-in on your outcomes materials.
+We’ll all come together to go over everything that happens with outcomes post course, and then we'll meet with each of you for 10-15 minutes to check-in on your outcomes materials and give any last feedback.

 ## Further Reading/ Resources: